Blue Jeans (1917 film)

 Blue Jeans is a 1917 American silent drama film, based on the 1890 play Blue Jeans by Joseph Arthur that opened in New York City to great popularity.
 The sensation of the play was a dramatic scene where the unconscious hero is placed on a board approaching a huge buzz saw in a sawmill, later imitated to the point of cliché.

-Prints survive at several archives including the George Eastman House Motion Picture Collection.
+Prints survive at several archives including the George Eastman Museum Motion Picture Collection.